-Shaping sustainable development: implementing the 2030 Agenda at (inter)national level and reducing poverty and inequality
+Shaping sustainable development: implementing the 2030 Agenda and reducing poverty and inequality

 Overall term: 2012 to 2024

-Institutional and conceptual foundations are improved for implementing the 2030 Agenda in Germany, with partner countries and internationally.
-Moreover, effective approaches to eradicating poverty, reducing inequality and implementing the LNOB principle are strengthened and disseminated in German and international cooperation.
+Implementation of the 2030 Agenda is promoted in Germany, with cooperation countries and internationally.
+Effective approaches for reducing poverty and inequality and for the LNOB implementation principle are strengthened in German and international development cooperation.

-The project advises and supports the German Federal Ministry for Economic Cooperation and Development (BMZ) on strengthening the international dimension of the German sustainability strategy.
-It also helps to position BMZ in international processes, for example those at the United Nations and the European Union.
-In cooperation with partner countries, it promotes structural and transformative approaches in the areas of policy, financing and accountability in the field.
+The project supports the German Federal Ministry for Economic Cooperation and Development (BMZ) in better incorporating spillover effects, meaning the impact of actions in Germany at a global level, into the German Sustainable Development Strategy.
+It also helps to position BMZ in international processes, for example those of the United Nations and the European Union.
+Together with cooperation countries, the project promotes systemic approaches in the areas of policy-making, financing and accountability in the field.

-The project advises BMZ with regard to its strategies, control instruments and positioning on reducing poverty and inequality, as well as on implementing the LNOB principle.
-To this end, it provides tangible strategies, methods and experience-based knowledge for German and international development cooperation.
+In addition, the project advises BMZ on strategies, control instruments and positioning with regard to reducing poverty and inequality and implementing LNOB.
+It develops and disseminates strategies, methods and experience-based knowledge for German and international development cooperation.

 With the Recover Better Support Fund, the project contributes to ongoing sustainable recovery and improved resilience to crises in the cooperation countries.